Keycapsss/Kimiko/buildguide_en.md

 - Use Mill-Max sockets and Mill-Max headers
 - Use Mill-Max sockets with diode legs

+For other ways to mount your Pro Micros, look at [the crkbd build guide.](https://nicedoc.io/foostan/crkbd/blob/master/corne-classic/doc/buildguide_en.md#using-pin-sockets)

 ### Using Pin header enclosed
 The pin header enclosed in the bag of Pro Micro can be used.
 But I highly recommend using the Mill-Max socket headers, or Spring-loaded pin headers.
 With the Mill-Max header it's easier to replace the Pro Micro, if it's broken.
 (Especially the Pro Micros- the USB port will break at some point!)

 ![Standard header/ Mill-Max socket header](img/mill-max-12-single-row-socket-1.jpg) *Standard headers vs Mill-Max sockets.
 Note the standard header pins will NOT fit into the Mill-Max sockets.
 You have to get Mill-Max headers or use diode legs*

 1. Note the **outlined sets of holes in PCB,** and insert the Standard header into the outlined holes on the **front side**.
-Please be careful, as the **connections are different for the right and left boards.**.
-See image in Mill-Max section for a reference
+Please be careful, as the **connections are different for the right and left boards.** See the image in step 1 of [Mill-Max section](#use-mill-max-sockets-and-mill-max-headers) for a reference.
-2. Solder the Standard header from the **back side** and pay attention not creating solder bridges between the different sets of holes.
+2. Solder the Standard header from the **back side** and pay attention to not creating solder bridges between the different sets of holes.
 3. Place the Pro Micro/Puchi-C on top of the headers on the **Front side**. **(USB socket facing down)**.
 ![Mill-Max sockets](img/mill-max-12-single-row-socket-6.jpg)
 4. Solder the Pro-Micro in place